Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/HowDoI.md

     InputSystem.FindControls("<gamepad>");
 ```

-## …find the gamepad currently used by the player?
+## …find the gamepad that the player is currently using?

 Use this code: